Dhruvi-Lodhavia/Vastr-GAN/DF_GAN_Final/README.md

 - Download all the models on distributed dataset and save it in inside /ensemble_models
 - To evaluate our DF-GAN on distributed training dataset, change B_VALIDATION to True in the fashion.yml. and then run `python main.py --cfg cfg/fashion.yml`
 - Results will be saved in different folders inside  /ensemble_images

+**Classifying using YOLO**

 **FID Calculation**